 It also shows self awareness in the fact that you took your time off to assess what you wanted from your career and then came up with a plan to get there.

 Finally, it shows that you're a go-getter who's willing to invest in learning the skills and experience you need to do something!

 Preparing For Follow-Up Questions After Telling Your Company That You’re Leaving

 Don't get too comfortable leaning on the answers above, you can bet that most of these questions are going to come with some follow ups!

-You want to spend some time thinking about how your answer is going to be perceived and what questions and interviewer might have about the situation.
-If you’re unsure, you can always ask a friend, family member, or someone in a career/jobs group to help you out!
+You want to spend some time thinking about how your answer is going to be perceived and what questions an interviewer might have about the situation.
+If you're unsure, you can always ask a friend, family member, or someone in a career/jobs group to help you out!
 Tell them to be as honest as possible, you want to be able to handle anything that comes your way.

 When answering follow up questions, you want to leverage the same principles we spoke about throughout this post:

 - Find ways to frame your answer in a positive light

 - Don't badmouth your current employer or the people you work with